MorganZhuRunzhe/markdown-cv/index.md

 ### Claim Waybill Prediction
 `Background`
-For customers with a strong willingness to file claims and for consignments that are more prone to damage, we predict the claim probability of the waybill on the fly and implement appropriate risk control strategies in advance.
+For customers with a strong willingness to file claims and for consignments that are more prone to damage, our team predict the claim probability of the waybill on the fly and implement appropriate risk control strategies in advance.

 `Solution`
 - **1.** Implemented balanced data sampling and preprocessing pipeline on over a billion records with PySpark.